HurricaneJames/rex/README.md

   };
   ```

-3. Add and configure JEST in the `package.json`
+3. Add and configure Jest in the `package.json`

   ```json
   "devDependencies": {